 He sailed for the United States shortly after arriving in the Philippines and arrived in San Francisco, on the U.S.S.
 Yarmouth, on October 8, 1945. nearly four years after he had sailed from there for the Philippines.
 He was taken to Letterman General Hospital and later to a hospital in the Midwest.
 He was discharged, from the Army, on May 5, 1946.

 Emil O. Schmidt returned to Janesville and spent the rest of his life in Wisconsin.
-The effects of his being a POW was that he was never married.
+The effect of his being a POW was that he was never married.
 It is known that he worked for the Chicago North Western Railroad, but he could not hold down a job because he suffered from mental problems from his time as a POW.
 He was known to be a kind person but avoided crowds and stayed to himself.
 Later in his life, he became very religious.
 He passed away on March 16, 2003, at the Veterans Administration Hospital in Tomah, Wisconsin, and was buried at Elmwood Cemetery in Antigo, Wisconsin.